 - In the next dialog, input product name Target1, and select project HelloWorldSwift, the language should select Swift.

-- Also the two target’s built binary file can be found under the Products folder in left project navigator.
+- Also, the two target’s built binary files can be found under the Products folder in the left project navigator.
 So each target is a product in Xcode.

 3. Xcode Target Source Files Introduction.

-The two target in this example all use Single View App template, so their source files are same also.
-Next i will introduce them to you one by one.
+- The two targets in this example all use the Single View App template, so their source files are the same also.
+Next, I will introduce them to you one by one.

-- AppDelegate.swift : This is the entrance class when iOS app start, it contains methods that manage and response to the iOS app life cycle event.
+- AppDelegate.swift: This is the entrance class when the iOS app starts, it contains methods that manage and respond to the iOS app life cycle event.

-- ViewController.swift : This class is used to manage iOS app UI views and response to UI events such as touch up etc.
+- ViewController.swift: This class is used to manage iOS app UI views and responses to UI events such as touch up etc.

-- Main.storyboard : This is the iOS app UI designer file, it is a xml file.
+- Main.storyboard: This is the iOS app UI designer file, it is an xml file.
 But with Xcode, you can edit it visually.

-- LaunchScreen.storyboard : Similar to Main.storyboard, but this file is used to design the screen UI when app is launched.
+- LaunchScreen.storyboard: Similar to Main.storyboard, but this file is used to design the screen UI when the app is launched.

-- Info.plist : Used to provide os with information property settings data about apps, bundles, or frameworks.
+- Info.list: Used to provide os with information property settings data about apps, bundles, or frameworks.
 For example, how should an application be started, how should it be localized, the name of the application, the icon to display.